AlexSch95/cxeify-spotify-controller/README.md

 2. **Player Interface**: Web-based UI that displays in your browser or iCUE

 The app runs a local Express server that communicates with Spotify's Web API to control your playback.
 All data stays on your machine - no external services involved.

+**Cross-Device Playback**: Cxeify can control Spotify playing on any device connected to your account - your PC, smartphone, smart speaker, or any other Spotify Connect device.
+The controller automatically detects and connects to the active playback device.

+**Known Limitations**:
+- Volume control is not available when controlling Spotify on mobile devices (iOS/Android) due to Spotify API restrictions.
+All other controls (play/pause, skip, seek, shuffle, repeat) work across all devices.
+- Spotify-generated playlists (e.g., "Discover Weekly", "Release Radar", personalized mixes) cannot be displayed in the playlist viewer due to Spotify API privacy restrictions.
+User-created playlists and albums work without limitations.

 ## Setup